Sheena Rijwani

 8 Common Email Marketing Mistakes to Avoid

-If you conduct a random search on the Internet to identify the most effective digital media channel, you will be surprised.
-It is not SEO or content marketing that’s on the top of the list.
+You will be surprised if you conduct a random search on the Internet to identify the most effective digital media channel.
+Not SEO or content marketing is on the top of the list.
 It is email marketing that’s ahead of all other digital channels.

 Yes, you heard it right!